MetaMask/nft-tickets-workshop/README.md

 │   └── .gitkeep
 ```

+Truffle requires you to have a Migrations contract in order to use the Migrations feature, this contract contains a specific interface and helps to keep track of addresses on the blockchain.
+This contract will be deployed as the first migration and won't be updated again.
+You will also receive this contract by default when creating a new project with `truffle init`.

 2. Next we will open up Ganache and create a New Workspace with the same name as our repo: `nft-tickets-workshop` and connect your project by selecting Add Project and navigating to the `truffle-config.js` file we just created in the root of our project.
 Finally click Save Workspace and we get get access to a local blockchain specific for our project.

 ![](./assets-readme/ganache-1.png)